khpcoding/Nginx-Learning/doc/ReverseProxy.md

 ## Why Use NGINX for Reverse Proxy?

 NGINX is widely used for its high performance, stability, rich feature set, simple configuration, and low resource consumption.
-It is capable of handling a large number of simultaneous connections, which makes it ideal for use as a reverse proxy.
+It is capable of handling a large number of simultaneous connections, which makes it ideal for use as a reverse proxy. and here is somthing else that we use reverse proxy as a nginx :

+1.Load Balancing:

+Distributes incoming traffic across multiple backend servers to ensure no single server is overwhelmed.
+This improves performance and reliability.
+2.SSL Termination:

+Handles SSL encryption/decryption on behalf of the backend servers, offloading the resource-intensive SSL processing and allowing backend servers to focus on delivering content.
+Security:

+Acts as an additional security layer by hiding the backend server's IP address and filtering malicious traffic before it reaches the backend servers.
+3.Caching:

+Stores copies of frequently requested resources, reducing the load on backend servers and speeding up response times for clients.
+4.URL Rewriting:

+Modifies client requests before they are sent to the backend servers, enabling you to change URLs or paths without altering the backend application.
+5.Application Isolation:

+Allows multiple applications to run on different backend servers or ports while being accessible through a single domain or IP address.
   ![nginx-lb](https://github.com/user-attachments/assets/b9a576da-4f46-424d-a9b5-103fa048a600)